-The FMC is an independent federal agency responsible for ensuring a competitive and reliable ocean transportation supply system that supports the U.S. economy and protects the public from unfair and deceptive practices.
-The principal statutes or statutory provisions administered by the Commission are: the Shipping Act of 1984, as amended by the Ocean Shipping Reform Act of 1998; the Foreign Shipping Practices Act of 1988; and Section 19 of the Merchant Marine Act of 1920.
+The FMC is an independent Federal agency responsible for ensuring a competitive and reliable ocean transportation supply system that supports the U.S. economy and protects the public from unfair and deceptive practices.
+The agency regulates the international ocean transportation supply system (vessel liner carriers, ocean transportation intermediaries, and marine terminal operators).

-The FMC is headed by five Commissioners nominated by the President and confirmed by the U.S. Senate, each serving five-year terms.
-On December 9, 2019, Commissioner Carl Bentzel was sworn into office and filled a vacant Commission position.
-As a result of Commissioner Bentzel joining the Commission, all five of the Commissioner positions are filled.
+The FMC is composed of five Commissioners nominated by the President and confirmed by the Senate, each serving a staggered five-year term.
+The Commission is a bipartisan body; no more than three members of the Commission may be of the same political party.
+One Commissioner, designated by the President, serves as the Chairman, Chief Executive, and Chief Administrative Officer of the Commission.
+The Inspector General reports to all five Commissioners.

 Although the majority of FMC personnel are located in Washington, D.C., the FMC also maintains a presence in Los Angeles, Seattle, New York, New Orleans, Houston, and South Florida through Area Representatives.
-These Area Representatives serve the major ports and transportation centers within their respective geographic areas, and provide information, liaison and investigatory services on behalf of the FMC.
+These Area Representatives serve the major ports and transportation centers within their respective geographic areas, and provide information, liaison, and investigatory services on behalf of the FMC.